-There are two changes being implemented for Goal 1 based on information gathered from the reflections on prior practice:
+There are three changes being implemented for Goal 1 based on information gathered from the reflections on prior practice:

-- Goal 1, action 2 - This action has been met by the teacher who had been participating in the teacher induction program, thus the action will not be continuing in the 2023-24 school year. - Goal 1, action 6 - Get Focused, Stay Focused Career Technical Education Program was grant funded.
-The grant has ended; thus the program has been sunsetted. - The curriculum as it is written was not as engaging for the students as anticipated.
+• This action has been met by the teacher who had been participating in the teacher induction program, thus the action will not be continuing in the 2023-24 school year.

+• Get Focused, Stay Focused Career Technical Education Program was grant funded.
+The grant has ended; thus the program has been sunsetted.

+• The curriculum as it is written was not as engaging for the students as anticipated.